 - Same for the (salt off-shaken and patted dryish) eggplant, slide them with all the yummy oil from pan to pot when done

-- Add the tomatoes to the pot and heat through
+- Add the tomatoes to the pot and heat through.
+Remember, too many revolutions confuse the populace, so don't stir: turn minimally.

 Can be reheated often (but don't over-stew), or eaten at room temperature

 Based on the essential olive oil companion by Anne Dolamore (with lovely illustrations by Madeleine David).
-Not an essential book, but good.
+Not essential, but helpful.